 It’s a well-built faucet that seems to be made mostly of metal (which makes the price surprisingly low).
 I was also pleased to find that the 1.8 gpm water flow didn’t seem to cause any annoyances or get in the way of our daily kitchen tasks.
-Delta sells an aerator that goes with this faucet as well.
+Delta sells an aerator that goes with this faucet, as well.
 For an extra five bucks, you can increase the water savings even further by reducing the water flow to 1.5 gpm (assuming your tenants don’t figure out how to take it off on their own).

-Again, coming in at less than $60, with a 5 star rating on Amazon and a flow rate of 1.5 gallons per minute, this one was another winner.
+Again, coming in at less than $60, with a 5-star rating on Amazon and a flow rate of 1.5 gallons per minute, this one was another winner.

 I certainly don’t have any formal complaints about the product, but I’ll admit that there was a slight “cheapness” factor to this one.
-While it appears from the picture to be made of metal, it is actually made almost entirely of plastic — not that plastic is a “bad thing” per se, but judging by this picture, the faucet looked deceptively higher-quality than it actually is.
+While it appears from the picture to be made of metal, it is actually made almost entirely of plastic—not that plastic is a “bad thing” per se, but judging by this picture, the faucet looked deceptively higher-quality than it actually is.

-I will say that this faucet put out noticeably less water than the faucet I replaced it with (which was to be expected), but in all honesty, even with less output, we haven’t noticed any problems or annoyances with it.
+I will say that this faucet put out noticeably less water than the faucet I replaced (which was to be expected), but in all honesty, even with less output, we haven’t noticed any problems or annoyances with it.
 We’re still able to wash our hands just as quickly with less water.
 It really hasn’t seemed like a big change in the grand scheme of things.